Frequently Asked Questions (FAQs) about absentee voting:

 Yes.
-This is how you tell the election office that you're eligible to vote absentee under UOCAVA.
+This is how you tell the election office that you are eligible to vote absentee under UOCAVA.

 What if none of these classifications apply to me?

-Non-Military: If you do not reside outside of the United States but want to vote by absentee ballot, you must follow the standard absentee voting procedures for your State.
-You can look up your election office at www.fvap.gov/search-offices and contact them about obtaining an absentee ballot.
+Non-Military: If you do not reside outside of the United States but want to vote absentee, you must follow the standard absentee voting procedures for your state.
+You can look up your election office at https://www.fvap.gov/search-offices and contact them about obtaining an absentee ballot.

 Can my immediate family members vote absentee?

 Spouses and children who live away from their voting residence can request an absentee ballot using the FPCA.
-If they currently live where they're registered, they aren't covered by UOCAVA and should vote at the polls or request an absentee ballot according to State guidelines.
+However, if they currently live where they are registered to vote, then they are not covered by UOCAVA and should vote at the local polls, or request an absentee ballot according to state guidelines.

 Will it affect my citizenship if I select "my return is uncertain"?